jarroddrury/Image-Classifier/README.md

-## Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
+## Use a Pre trained Image Classifier to Identify Dog Breeds
-This is my first project in AI programming with Python Nanodegree program by Udacity
+This is Jarrod's first project in AI programming with Python Nanodegree program by Udacity

 <b>Project Scope:</b>